 What is Data Modeling?

-Data modeling, sometimes called data structuring, refers to defining and analyzing the data a company generates, collects, and possesses.
+Data modeling refers to defining and analyzing the data a company generates, collects, and possesses.
 It also extends to examining the relationships data bits have with one another.

-As a process, it helps you understand and determine your data requirements.
-It also creates visual representations of data according to how your teams use it.
+As a process, data modeling helps you understand and determine your data requirements.
+It creates visual representations of data according to how your teams use it.

 But this process first begins with identifying your business needs and comprehending the data you possess.
 This is the conceptual modeling stage.
 You then define data elements, structures, and relationships, which is the logical modeling stage.